 Later in the process, it might be more appropriate to give feedback on the candidate's performance and perhaps give constructive criticism so that they understand where they need to improve to be successful next time.

 In employment, discrimination doesn't necessarily mean just refusing to employ a candidate who has protected characteristics – so it isn't only about having a legally non-discriminatory process, but also keeping unintentional bias out of the process.

-While good recruiters should be able to look at an employment candidate and see only their skills and abilities, bias is a difficult thing to work against, so finding a way to look at pure aptitude makes discrimination no longer a problem.
+While good recruiters should be able to look at an employment candidate and see only their skills and abilities, bias is a difficult thing to work against, so finding a way to look at pure aptitude discriminates is no longer a problem.
 In testing and throughout the employment process be prepared to make adjustments to support those who might need them.

-The benefit of pre-employment testing is that it is impossible to have any bias or discrimination for candidates as they are almost anonymous.
-Recruiters are presented with results of the assessments used and can take the top performing candidates through to the next stage, without even needing to meet them.
+The benefit of pre-employment testing is that it is impossible to have any bias or discrimination against candidates as they are almost anonymous.
+Recruiters are presented with the results of the assessments used and can take the top-performing candidates through to the next stage, without even needing to meet them.

 It is fine to reject candidates who do not have the qualifications, skills, and personality traits to be successful in a role, but it is not best practice (and illegal) to turn away from an applicant who is different from others because they are a woman, are from a different nation or practice another religion.

 If you want to attract the best candidates, recruiters must create an experience that is straightforward and fulfilling for candidates.
 This means that every stage of the recruitment process should be designed with the applicant in mind.

 Use clear adverts and simple application forms.
 Any pre-employment testing should be straightforward for the candidate to complete, and interviews should be arranged to be convenient.